 I myself am still struggling to set the clear space clearly in the light.
 It does not seem to be a hallucination when light flashes dark flashes.
 Then again, I am still struggling in the night.
 I myself am still inside, with time running out.

-And so the dead hands read “TIME,” discovered there is a sign in the voice unseen.
+And so dead hands read “TIME,” discovered there is a sign in the voice unseen.
 Dead hands squeezed images from anywhere, tried to breathe.
 The fire hydrant stayed out in the cold.
 I stayed not me.
 The water, frozen this time of year, was just one part of it.
 He could tell it was wet inside after all.
-He could tell the signs corresponded.
+He could tell the signs comprehended.
 He had an inkling of what they could mean—if he could read them.

-Long ago at this corner, you see, at this corner where the two signs meet, a tree that had octopus hands could reach out over the whole galaxied sky, and reach out it did.
-He knew there were houses around it and that dead hands were hovering everywhere and that there were active bones with strange intentions above him, squaring off his woody stretching forth, while others just ignored it.
+Long ago at this corner, you see, at this corner where the two signs meet, a tree had octopus hands that could reach out over the whole galaxied sky, and reach out it did.
+He knew there were houses around it and that dead hands were hovering everywhere and there were active bones with strange intentions above him, squaring off his woody stretching forth, while others just ignored it.
 It was all a very grand scheme, and the tree noticed.
-But then the concrete came forth, and they signed him “SIGN,” until no one even noticed anymore that the tree was the glorange inside them and that the night sky stayed partially blue.
+But then the concrete came forth, and they signed him “SIGN,” until no one even noticed anymore that the tree was the glow-orange inside them and that the night sky stayed partially blue.